VCityTeam/3DUSE/doc/HowTo/HowTo_CreateTiles.md

 Step 3: Set the folder containing all gml to Tiles in "CityGML data path" and set the output path to get your beautiful Tiles.

+If the process was successful, you will have all your Tiles in your output path.

 # Tiling Window Parameters
 - CityGML data path : The root folder containing all the gml files use for the tiling.
 - Output path : Directory containing all tiles.